 The NFIP affects many constituencies, including property owners, local governments, builders, realtors, mortgage lenders, insurers, and taxpayers.
 The program differs from traditional private insurance in several fundamental ways.
 Changing it without causing market disruption or triggering unintended consequences may be difficult.
-The program's authorization expired at the end of September 2017, but there has been a series of short-term extensions since then.
+The program's current authorization expires in September 2017 and Congress will need to consider many complex and highly technical issues as it debates reauthorization.